Setting Up Your Office

-Depending on your location and the type of business you’re operating, there are certain regulations for the physical setup.
+Depending on your location and the type of business you’re operating, there are specific regulations for the physical setup.
 So be sure to look into this matter before setting up your business.

 For example, if you’re running a website design business from your home office and your clients are all from the Internet, you have fewer regulations than you would if you had people coming into your office.
 Check with your local municipality.

 Another vital issue regarding regulations is insurance.
 Check with your insurance agent to ensure that you’re adequately insured.
 In some cases, failure to report your home office will result in voiding your home insurance.

 That’s The Basics

 Well, that’s it for the basic setup of your office.
 Make your office pleasant and comfortable for you, and you’ll enjoy working there and being more productive and happy.

 Action Steps to Have the Best Physical Setup for Your Office

-- Find out if you need to rent space for your business or if a home office will do.
+- Determine if you need to rent space for your business or if a home office will do.

 - When establishing a home office, evaluate whether it provides the best and most productive environment for you (e.g., no interruptions).